cerico/brockholes/_posts/2014-12-18-gpx-wth-nokogiri.md

 <img src="http://salterhebble.com/blogpics/gx8.jpg">

+the tracksegment we need to add a has_many relation

-and the trail model needs has_many for tracksegments, and a has_many through for points, an attached_file for gpx, and a parse_file method before save, which we'll then need to write
+and the trail model needs a hasmany for tracksegments, and a hasman through for points, an attachedfile for gpx. and a parse_file method before save, which we'll then need to write

 9)

 <img src="http://salterhebble.com/blogpics/gx9.jpg">

 the parse_file method taken from the link above and shown below only handled certain types of gpx file and didnt process the gpx file i was originally trying with, so im not sure how many different formats gpx files come in, below ive modified a couple of the methods (appended with a 2), in order for it to work with a second form of gpx, but this looks to be an area for further investigation and testing with different gpx files.

 Lets also wrap the parse_gpx method in an if statement as most trails will probably be uploaded without gpx data

 10)